-ISAAC (International Society for Augmentative and Alternative Communication) is a worldwide organisation that focuses on the needs of people with complex communication needs who may benefit from AAC systems to maximise their opportunities and enhance their life.
+ISAAC (International Society for Augmentative and Alternative Communication) is a worldwide organisation that focuses on the needs of people with complex communication needs.
+These people may benefit from AAC systems to maximise their opportunities and enhance their life.

-ISAAC is recognised by the United Nations as an NGO (Non-Governmental Organisation), and has Special Consultative Status with the Economic and Social Council of the United Nations.
 ISAAC began in 1983 and now has thousands of members in 50 countries.
-15 of these countries have national ISAAC groups called ‘chapters’ which are co-ordinated by a Secretariat based in Canada.
-Communication Matters is one of its most active chapters.
+There are national ISAAC groups, called chapters, in 15 of these countries.
+They are co-ordinated by ISAAC’s secretariat in Canada.
 ISAAC publishes its own AAC Journal and organises a biennial conference.
 Visit ISAAC’s website.

-Communication Matters is the UK Chapter of ISAAC.
-All members of Communication Matters automatically become members of ISAAC, and so become part of an international community of people interested in promoting AAC.
-ISAAC members are entitled to:
+Communication Matters is the UK chapter of ISAAC, and one of its most active globally.
+All our members automatically become members of ISAAC, joining an international community of people interested in promoting AAC.
+ISAAC members get:

 Reduced registration fees to attend the ISAAC Biennial International Conference